-With the mortgage now history and loans being repaid, the debt will be completely gone
+With the mortgage now history and loans being repaid, the elevator debt will be

-maybe in just another year or two with God's help and your generosity.
+completely gone possibly this year with God's help and your generosity.

 All visitors & friends of our Church, and all past and distant FBC members and even complete